burakekim/MTL_homoscedastic_SRB/README.md

 # Land Use and Land Cover Mapping Using Deep Learning Based Segmentation Approaches and VHR Worldview-3 images
-This repository contains the code for the paper [A MULTI-TASK DEEP LEARNING FRAMEWORK FOR BUILDING FOOTPRINT SEGMENTATION](https://ieeexplore.ieee.org/document/9554766)
+This repository contains the code for the paper [A MULTI-TASK DEEP LEARNING FRAMEWORK FOR BUILDING FOOTPRINT SEGMENTATION](https://ieeexplore.ieee.org/document/9554766).
+This works constructs a multi-task learning framework in which the main segmentation task is coupled with the image reconstruction and edge extraction tasks.
+A homoscedastic uncertainty aware-objective function is formed where individual loss contributions are learned throughout the training procedure, along with the default weights.

 Framework